 EDC is committed to upholding the highest standards of personal and professional conduct.
 As such, EDC requires all employees to complete an annual review and sign off on EDC's Code of Conduct (the "Code").
-EDC promotes the Code through various types of awareness communications to all employees, on a quarterly basis.
 The Code, together with the Values and Ethics Code for the Public Sector forms an integral part of EDC's ethical framework.
 It sets out the values and behaviours EDC employees must exemplify in our capacity as employees of a Crown corporation.

-The Code includes EDC employee obligations under the Act, to help ensure effective and consistent administration and compliance with the Act and its regulations.
+The Code covers EDC employees' obligations to comply with laws and policies which help ensure effective and consistent administration and compliance with the Act and its regulations.